Weather radar: Scanning strategies

-The number of elevation scanned and the time taken for a complete cycle depend on the weather situation.
-For instance, with little or no precipitation, the scheme may be limited the lowest angles and using longer impulses in order to detect wind shift near the surface.
-On the other hand, in violent thunderstorm situations, it is better to scan on a large number of angles in order to have a 3 dimensions view of the precipitations as often as possible.
-To mitigate those different demands, scanning strategies have been developed according to the type of radar, the wavelength used and the most commons weather situations in the area considered.
+The number of elevation scanned and the time taken for a complete cycle depend on the weather.
+For example, with little or no precipitation the scheme may be limited to the lowest angles and use longer impulses in order to detect wind shift near the surface.
+On the other hand, for violent thunderstorms it is better to scan a large range of angles in order to have a 3-D view of the precipitation as often as possible.
+To mitigate the different demands, scanning strategies have been developed according to the type of radar, the wavelength used and the most common weather situations in the area considered.

-One example of scanning strategies is given by the US NEXRAD radar network which has evolved with time.
-For instance, in 2008, it added extra resolution of data, and in 2014, additional intra-cycle scanning of lowest level elevation (MESO-SAILS).
+One example of scanning strategies is offered by the US NEXRAD radar network which has evolved over time.
+In 2008, it added extra resolution of data, and in 2014, additional intra-cycle scanning of the lowest level elevation (MESO-SAILS).

 Electronic sounding

-Timeliness is also a point needing improvement.
-With 5 to 10 minutes time between complete scans of weather radar, much data is lost as a thunderstorm develops.
+With 5 to 10 minutes between complete scans of weather radar, much data is lost as a thunderstorm develops.
 A Phased-array radar is being tested at the National Severe Storms Lab in Norman, Oklahoma, to speed the data gathering.
 A team in Japan has also deployed a phased-array radar for 3D NowCasting at the RIKEN Advanced Institute for Computational Science (AICS).